 Appendix B2 – the consideration – breakdown of the consideration components to which the supplier will be entitled subject to provision of the required services.

-It should be clarified that the services required pursuant to this tender will be provided both to the Division and to the governmental medical centers, in accordance with orders that will be forwarded by the Division and/or by the medical centers (as relevant) at the sole discretion and with the approval of the Division, and as necessary.
+For the avoidance of doubt, the services required under this tender shall be provided to both the Division and the governmental medical centers, in accordance with orders that will be forwarded by the Division and/or by the medical centers (as relevant) at the sole discretion and with the approval of the Division, and as necessary.
 It should be clarified that the medical centers reserve the option of engaging with an additional supplier or suppliers for receiving the services that are the object of the tender (some or all), at their sole discretion.
 The services that are required according to this tender will also be provided to additional units at the Ministry of Health with the prior written approval of the Division.

 The tender documents: